 CPAP machines are the most commonly used devices for obstructive sleep apnea.
 These devices deliver a steady, continuous stream of air pressure to the upper airways preventing them from collapsing.
 First, a CPAP titration study is conducted based on which your doctor determines the settings for your CPAP device to set it to deliver that required amount of pressure in a continuous manner.
 But these devices can only be set for a single level of pressure throughout the night.
 Bi-Level PAP systems, on the other hand, works in conjugation with the respiratory process that is high pressure on inhalation and low pressure on exhalation.
 This allows the user to take in more air.

-At MSA, we offer industry-leading CPAP/Bi-Level PAP systems from top quality manufacturers such as ResMed, Philips Respironics, Drive DeVilbiss and Fisher & Paykel.
-This includes CPAP machines, CPAP masks, CPAP humidifiers, portable Bi-Level PAP… among other items and accessories.
+At MSA, we offer industry-leading CPAP/Bi-Level PAP systems from top quality manufacturers such as ResMed, Phillips Respironics, Sunset Healthcare, and Fisher & Paykel.
+This includes CPAP machines, CPAP masks, CPAP humidifiers, Portable Bi-Level PAP machines, along with many other replacement parts and accessories.